proio-org/proio/README.md

 multiple experiments with slightly different data model needs.
 Each experiment can create necessary extensions to a core data model, and still maintain the ability to share data.
-Alternatively, experiments with particular needs can start the data model from scratch.
+Alternatively, experiments with particular needs can start a data model from scratch to exist in parallel.

 # Data structure
 Proio is a stream-oriented IO.
 Data are organized into events, and a proio